AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 ![Alexa2](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/Alexa2.png)

 # Web Interface
 In addition to Alexa commands, the system can be controlled also with a web interface.
 Use **IP-address:90** to start the interface.
 Port 80 is used for the Espalexa service.
 The IP address is shown during the start of the sketch in the serial monitor of the IDE.
+The video stream is provided via a websocket connection to the client.
+Only one stream is supported.
+An error message is diplayed for additional web clients trying to connect.

 ![Web](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/web-interface.png)